Vinsi/ios-team/docs/pr_protocol.md

 * Include the associated JIRA issue to the PR in the beginning.
 For example: `CNI-123; Title`;
 * Include the purpose of this PR in the title.
 For example `JIRA_ISSUE; This fixes missed check-out button title`;
 * Consider providing an overview of why the work is taking place (with any relevant links); don’t assume familiarity with the history;
 * Be explicit, if the Pull Request is work in progress, say so.
 A prefix of `[WIP]` in the title is a simple, common pattern to indicate that state.
 And [Danger](danger.systems) will notify people about it;
 * @mention individuals that you specifically want to involve in the discussion, and mention why. (`@antondomashnev maybe we should consider only iOS9+ support`);
 * @mention teams that you want to involve in the discussion, and mention why. (`@conichi/backend, any concerns with this approach?`)
 * If the PR contains any UI changes, consider adding the screenshot or gif (if flow) to provide inline context about the changes and it brings also some fun ✨ and action ✨;
 * Request review of any UI changes made in your PR, our designerd will be happy to help :smile;
+* Make sure to update `CHANGELOG.yml` of the project before creating a PR.
+The note should include the JIRA ticket number, for example, `- CNI-7220;`.
+However, do NOT write the ticket number for our public and private SDK, even though there is a relevant ticket on JIRA.
+It is because external developers cannot understand the ticket number.
 * Mark the PR as #trivial if it's something that is too small to be in the changelog, or if it is something resembling one-line code typo fix etc. There is no clear border for that, but intuition should tell you when it's the case;

 ## Reviewing the PR